MicrosoftDocs/ATADocs/ATPDocs/deploy/event-collection-overview.md

 ---
 title: Event collection overview | Microsoft Defender for Identity
-description: Learn about required event collection for the Microsoft Defender for Identity sensor on domain controllers or AD FS / AD CS. ms.date: 08/10/2023 ms.topic: conceptual
+description: Learn about required event collection for the Microsoft Defender for Identity sensor on domain controllers, AD FS, and AD CS. ms.date: 08/10/2023 ms.topic: conceptual
 ---